edrone/tf2-ulmfit/README.md

       1     1     1     1     1     1     1     1     1     1]], shape=(1, 70), dtype=int32)
 ```

 If you use the **`fixed_seq_len`** parameter in `SPMNumericalizer`, you should also ensure that any downstream layer consumes tensors with compatible shapes.
 Specifically, the encoder (see next section) needs to be built with this parameter as well.
-The demo scripts in the [examples](examples/) directory can also be run with a `--fixed-seq-len` argument.
+The demo scripts in the [examples](examples/) directory can also be run with a `--fixed-seq-len` argument and this guide shows how to use the CUDA-optimized versions.